HazelnutParadise/insyra/Docs/plot.md

 #### `SaveHTML`

-`func SaveHTML(chart Renderable, path string)`
+`func SaveHTML(chart Renderable, path string, animation ...bool)`

 Renders the chart and saves it as an HTML file at the specified path.
+Default animation is `true`.

 #### `SavePNG`

 `func SavePNG(chart Renderable, pngPath string)`

 Renders the chart as a PNG file and saves it to the specified path.
-This utilizes the `orcgen` library to convert the chart into a PNG.

 *This function will automatically use HazelnutParadise online service to render the chart when local rendering failed.*